Use isolation forests to identify rare/anomalous values using test data.

 object

-isopro object obtained from previous call.
+isopro object returned from a previous call.

 newdata